 About land severances

 A land severance is the authorized separation of a piece of land to form a new lot or parcel of land.
 This occurs by way of an approval known as a consent.
 A consent is required if you want to sell, mortgage, charge or enter into any agreement for more than 21 years for a portion of your land.
-If the land is split already, by a road or railway for example, consent is not needed.
+If the land is split already, by a public road or railway for example, consent is not needed.